-Historical Closing Levels of the S&P MidCap 400 Index
+Historical Closing Levels of the DJIASM

-Since its inception, the S&P MidCap 400 Index has experienced significant fluctuations.
-Any historical upward or downward trend in the level of the S&P MidCap 400 Index during any period shown below is not an indication that the level of the S&P MidCap 400 Index is more or less likely to increase or decrease at any time during the term of the notes.
-The historical S&P MidCap 400 Index levels do not give an indication of future performance of the S&P MidCap 400 Index.
-We cannot assure you that the future performance of the S&P MidCap 400 Index or the constituent stocks of the S&P® Index will result in holders of the notes receiving an amount greater than their outstanding face amount on the maturity date.
+Since its inception, the DJIA SM has experienced significant fluctuations.
+Any historical upward or downward trend in the level of the DJIA SM during any period shown below is not an indication that the level of the DJIA SM is more or less likely to increase or decrease at any time during the term of the notes.
+The historical DJIA SM levels do not give an indication of future performance of the DJIA SM .
+We cannot assure you that the future performance of the DJIA SM or the constituent stocks of the DJIA SM will result in holders of the notes receiving an amount greater than the outstanding face amount of the notes on the maturity date.

-The table below sets forth the high, the low, and the last closing levels at the end of each calendar quarter of the S&P MidCap 400 Index for the calendar years 1999, 2000, 2001, 2002, and 2003, as well as the first, second, and third calendar quarters of 2004, and the fourth calendar quarter of 2004 through November 26, 2004.
-The closing levels listed in the table below were obtained from Bloomberg Financial Services, without independent verification.
+The table below sets forth the high, the low, and the last closing levels at the end of each calendar quarter of the DJIA^M since the beginning of 2001.
+The closing levels listed in the table below were obtained from publicly available sources, without independent verification.